apache/pekko/docs/src/main/paradox/remoting-artery.md

 ## Introduction

-We recommend @ref:[Akka Cluster](cluster-usage.md) over using remoting directly.
+We recommend @ref:[Pekko Cluster](cluster-usage.md) over using remoting directly.
 As remoting is the underlying module that allows for Cluster, it is still useful to understand details about it though.

 @@@ note